chipxsd/stream-based-sync/stream-based-sync.md

     latestSeq = 14
     ```

-4. The offline client (from 2. step) comes back online, where `5` more events
+4. The offline client (from 2. step) comes back online, when `5` more events
     get published.
 This now makes it a total of `20` events.

     ```javascript